 Pool of issues comprises all phenomena demanding general recognition.

-4d2) Main intent is to embed enlightenment into political-social participation.
+5e2) Main intent is to embed all factors of cognition into political-social decision making.

 Scaled up intent is to arrive at a durable society with efficient problem-conflict solving.

-4d3) Conceptions range from a pedagogic to a news to a manipulation forum.
+5e3) Conceptions range from a pedagogic to a news to a manipulative forum.

-4d4) Main conception is an open forum in an equitable pluralism of groups.
+5e4) Main conception is an open forum of participation for a broad range of opinions.

-4d6) Means, as base pattern, are those of enlightenment: questioning, cognition, description, interpre-
+5e5) Means as base pattern are those of enlightenment: questioning, cognition, description, interpre-

-tation, evaluation, publication, design of expression, realization and legal regulation.
-(Essay: God)
+tation, evaluation, publication, design of expression, vote, regulation, realization and supervision.

 cover a growing, relevant topic with its characteristics and relations.

-d6,2) Human resources comprise all people for their diverse collective backgrounds, experiences,
+e5,2) Human resources for voluntary and mandatory contributions comprise all people for their diverse

 wish, demand, guarantee, vision, ridicule, persiflage, satire, criticism, warning, correction, accusation.